ziyupan26/cis550_proj/README.md

 >npm install (implement this if you first use the application)
 >npm start

-This help you start the backend.
+This helps you start the backend and connect the database.

 4. Open another terminal, run the following code:
 >cd client